Witness Music was created out of a vision in the mind of our founder, Garin Hess. In the spring of

 Spring 2022

-The long-anticipated return of LOG performances at Orem High School.
+The long-anticipated return of Lamb of God performances were held at Orem High School.

 No other performances that year.
 Shane Mickelsen conducted.